-This Proxy is Solicited on Behalf of the Board of Directors for the Annual Meeting to be held on June 7, 2018
+Proxy Solicited by Board of Directors for Annual Meeting - June 5, 2019

-(The undersigned hereby appoints Arty Straehla and Mark Layton (together, the "Proxies"), and each of them, with full power of substitution, as proxies to vote the shares that the undersigned is entitled to vote at the Annual Meeting of Stockholders of Mammoth Energy Services, Inc. (the "Company") to be held on June 7, 2018 at 2:00 p.m.
-Oklahoma City time and at any adjournments and postponements thereof.
-Such shares shall be voted as indicated with respect to the proposals listed on the reverse side hereof and in the Proxies' discretion on such other matters as may properly come before the meeting or any adjournment or postponement thereof.
+The undersigned hereby appoints Arty Straehla and Mark Layton (together, the "Proxies"), or any of them, each with the power of substitution, as proxies to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Mammoth Energy Services, Inc. to be held on June 5, 2019 or at any postponement or adjournment thereof.